Telecommunications engineering: Satellite

 The first U.S. satellite to relay communications was Project SCORE in 1958, which used a tape recorder to store and forward voice messages.
 It was used to send a Christmas greeting to the world from U.S. President Dwight D. Eisenhower.
 In 1960 NASA launched an Echo satellite; the 100 ft aluminized PET film balloon served as a passive reflector for radio communications.
 Courier 1B, built by Philco, also launched in 1960, was the world's first active repeater satellite.
-Satellites these days are used for many applications such as uses in GPS, television, internet and telephone uses.
+Satellites are used for many applications, including GPS, television, internet, and telephone services.

-Telstar was the first active, direct relay commercial communications satellite.
-Belonging to AT&T as part of a multi-national agreement between AT&T, Bell Telephone Laboratories, NASA, the British General Post Office, and the French National PTT (Post Office) to develop satellite communications, it was launched by NASA from Cape Canaveral on July 10, 1962, the first privately sponsored space launch.
+Telstar was the first active, direct-relay commercial communications satellite.
+It belonged to AT&T and was developed as part of a multinational agreement between AT&T, Bell Telephone Laboratories, NASA, the British General Post Office, and the French National PTT (Post Office) to develop satellite communications.
+It was launched by NASA from Cape Canaveral on July 10, 1962, in the first privately sponsored space launch.
 Relay 1 was launched on December 13, 1962, and became the first satellite to broadcast across the Pacific on November 22, 1963.

 The first and historically most important application for communication satellites was in intercontinental long distance telephony.
 The fixed Public Switched Telephone Network relays telephone calls from land line telephones to an earth station, where they are then transmitted a receiving satellite dish via a geostationary satellite in Earth orbit.
 Improvements in submarine communications cables, through the use of fiber-optics, caused some decline in the use of satellites for fixed telephony in the late 20th century, but they still exclusively service remote islands such as Ascension Island, Saint Helena, Diego Garcia, and Easter Island, where no submarine cables are in service.
 There are also some continents and some regions of countries where landline telecommunications are rare to nonexistent, for example Antarctica, plus large regions of Australia, South America, Africa, Northern Canada, China, Russia and Greenland.

 After commercial long distance telephone service was established via communication satellites, a host of other commercial telecommunications were also adapted to similar satellites starting in 1979, including mobile satellite phones, satellite radio, satellite television and satellite Internet access.
-The earliest adaption for most such services occurred in the 1990s as the pricing for commercial satellite transponder channels continued to drop significantly.
+The earliest adoption of most such services occurred in the 1990s, as the pricing for commercial satellite transponder channels continued to drop significantly.